nachiketpatil/credibility-checker/README.md

 <img width="1200" height="600" alt="NaiveBayes_tfidf_conf_matrix_roc_plot" src="https://github.com/user-attachments/assets/7a25fe3a-5729-494c-999c-62083ce576a2" />

-### Training and comparing Simple ML models on the TF-IDF vecors:
+### Training and Comparing Simple ML models on the TF-IDF vectors:
 As we are trying to determine whether the news article is real or fake, it means we are classifying the data into 2 categories.
 For this task, we can run simple ML models on the data and compare the performance of the models.
 Later we can tune hte models for optimal performance.

 The models that were run: Naive Bayes, Logistic Regression, Decision Trees, K-Nerarest Neighbors, Support Vector Machine and an ensemble Random Forest model.

 Following is the initial comparison table of training simple models on the news data: